doron-cohen/antidot/README.md

 Cleans up your `$HOME` from those pesky dotfiles.

-### :construction: This is a work in progress! :construction:

 ## Intro

 For years I stood by and saw how countless applications populate my home dir with dotfiles.